MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

     ![File Open template](media/27-houdini-open-template.PNG "File Open template")

-2. Select the center of the geometry file node to switch to the **File** context menu above, and then select **File chooser** button to select xxx.
+2. Select the center of the geometry file node to switch to the **File** context menu above, and then select the **Open floating file chooser** button to select xxx.

     ![File chooser button](media/28-houdini-file-chooser2.PNG "File chooser button")

-3. When the geometry is loaded, select the red sphere on the **polyreduce1** node, and then the blue tab to the far right.
+3. When the geometry is loaded, select the red sphere on the **polyreduce1** node, and then the blue tab to the far right of the **polyreduce1** node.

     ![Select red sphere](media/29-houdini-reduction-tools.PNG "Select red sphere")

     This shows you what the reduced poly model looks like in the view window, and provides access to the reduction tools.

-4. When the model reaches a quality that meets your requirements, select the **rop_gltf1** node, select the **File chooser** button, and then choose a location and name for the file you're exporting.
+4. When the model reaches a quality that meets your requirements, select the **rop_gltf1** node, select the **Open floating file chooser** button, and then choose a location and name for the file you're exporting.
 Be sure to include the .glb extension in the file name.

     ![Export rop-gltf](media/30-houdini-rop-gltf.PNG "Export rop-gltf")